TheNinthDJ/9/README.md

  CreativeCommons Attribution-NonCommercial-ShareAlike 4.0 International.
 But individual sources may have other licenses.
 See paper for details.
 Some upstream data sources request that indexing be disabled.
 As such please **do not re-host any data in a way that can be indexed by search engines.**

+### No Representations

+We do not make any representation that the legal information provided here is accurate.
+It is meant for research purposes only.
+For the authoritative and updated source of information please refer directly to the governing body which provides the latest laws, rules, and regulations relevant to you.

 ### DMCA Takedown Requests

 Pile of Law follows the notice and takedown procedures in the Digital Millennium Copyright Act (DMCA), 17 U.S.C.
 Section 512.